MidnattLantern/HiDoc-API/manual testing.md

 ---
 Can retrieve existing watch-projects.
 Can watch an existing project.
-If already watching a project, cannot submit again until unwatched.
+If already watching a project, cannot submit it again until it is unwatched.

 /watch-project/{id}
 ---
 Can retrieve a watching project.
-If authenticated, can unwatch project.
+If authenticated, can unwatch the project.

 Watch artist (unused/ future feature):